19hours/sg-statutes/Acts/Income Tax Act.md

 (3) Every request shall be subject to and dealt with in accordance with the terms of the prescribed arrangement.

+(4) For the purposes of subsection (3), the terms of the prescribed arrangement shall not be construed in such a way as to prevent the Comptroller from complying with, or to permit him to decline to comply with, a request for information merely because —

+(a) Singapore does not need the information for its own tax purposes; or

+(b) the information is held by a bank or other financial institution, a nominee or a person acting in an agency or fiduciary capacity, or it relates to the ownership interests in an entity.

+[Act 19 of 2013 wef 28/11/2013]

 ### Comptroller to serve notice of request on certain persons

-105E\.—(1) After receipt of a request under section 105D for any information which, in the opinion of the Comptroller, is information referred to in subsection (2), the Comptroller shall serve notice of the request by ordinary post on —

-(a) the person identified in the request as the person in relation to whom the information is sought; and
+105E\.—(1) After receipt of a request under section 105D for any information which, in the opinion of the Comptroller, is information referred to in subsection (2), the Comptroller shall serve notice of the request on the person identified in the request as the person in relation to whom the information is sought.

-(b) the person identified in the request as the person who is believed to have possession or control of the information.

-[24/2009 wef 09/02/2010]
+[Act 19 of 2013 wef 28/11/2013]

 (2) The information referred to in subsection (1) is information that is protected from unauthorised disclosure under —